Dr. Sharon McDonough

 Biography

-Sharon is an internationally recognised researcher in teacher education and teacher development, with a particular focus on teacher wellbeing and teacher resilience.
-Sharon examines the pedagogy and practice of teacher education, practitioner inquiry as meaningful an authentic professional learning, and how best to prepare teachers for the profession.
+Sharon’s research examines the pedagogy and practice of teacher and higher education, practitioner inquiry as meaningful and authentic professional learning, and how best to prepare teachers for the profession.

-She draws on qualitative and creative research methods to examine teacher education, how to develop resilient and mindful educators and educational communities, and how to support and advance a focus on wellbeing across the lifespan in community contexts.
+Sharon draws on qualitative and creative research methods to explore teacher education, how to develop resilient and mindful educators and educational communities, and how to support and advance a focus on wellbeing across the lifespan in community contexts.
+Her current research examines ways to create caring and supportive online learning communities in higher education and the impact of practitioner inquiry for teacher professional learning.

 Fields of research